psrenergy-docs/powerview/docs/overview.md

 * Agents list: shows a list with all the agents associated to the selected group.
 * Name: displays the name of the selected agent.
 * Selected for showing: enables the graphical representation of the selected agent in the workspace.

+## Simulation panel

+The simulation shows the controls related to chronological evolution of simulation variables, where the user defines the stage to visualize and/or "play" an animated chronological evolution of the simulation variables along the study period.
+It is possible to adjust the animation speed accordingly to the user's needs.

+The following controls are available:

+### Playback controls

+* Pause: pauses the execution at the current stage.
+* Play: stars the execution from the current stage in forward direction.
+* Backward: moves to the previous stage.
+* Forward: moves to the next stage.
+    * Repeats simulation after last stage

+### Other controls

+* Speed/Simulation: speed of the chronological time evolution.
+* Speed/Animation: speed of the graphical changes in the variables.
+* Scenario: selection of the desired scenario for visualization.
+* Block: selection of the desired block for visualization.
+* Show aggregated: displays the average values per scenario and the weighted average value per block.
+* Stage: displays the current stage displayed on the workspace.